 ’10 Ways to Keep Shrinkage Low’ is an excellent, in-depth study by criminologist Adrian Beck at University of Leicester.
 It draws on strategic, cultural and operational approaches to loss prevention, as discussed by a panel of leading retailers.
 The conclusions are fascinating and important, and a key finding is a call for operational managers to adopt a pro-active rather than reactive loss prevention strategy.

 ‘…until relatively recently they have largely operated in a data desert, often making decisions based upon gut instinct and guess work rather than solid data and informed analysis.
 Finally, the loss prevention world has traditionally looked to the military and police for recruitment, leading to generations of managers who are more adept at adopting a reactive rather than proactive approach to the problem, and feel more comfortable trying to catch thieves than analysing whether retail processes are fi t for purpose and designed to maximise sales and minimise losses.’

 SWL’s Store Loss Prevention – Roadmap to Zero – offers exactly this level of control.
 Eliminating shrinkage and theft in stores seems a mounting ‘Mission Impossible’.
 However, Mission ‘Possible’ begins here.

 SWL is a specialist practice in productivity improvement for Retailers.
 A 30 year-old brand, SWL is focused on providing leading retail organisations with measurable operational improvement to help them be ‘The best they can be’ in their Loss Prevention management.

-For more information on SWL’s Store Loss Prevention ‘Roadmap to Zero’, please visit our dedicated page.
-Or simply email or call Adrian Barradell on 07732 007 468 or email email@example.com.
+For more information on SWL’s Store Loss Prevention ‘Roadmap to Zero’, please visit our dedicated page or contact us on (0)1527 895020 or email – email@example.com.